Money power, mafia power no match to Supreme Court: Lalit Modi

-Former IPL commissioner reacts strongly to Supreme Court's disclosure following spot fixing probe by Mudgal panel
+Former IPL commissioner reacts strongly to SC's disclosure following spot fixing probe by Mudgal panel, says all names made public by court after committee submitted its report should be jailed

 New Delhi: The naming of four individuals in the report of the Mudgal Committee which probed allegations of spot fixing and betting in the 2013 edition of the lucrative IPL drew scathing comments yesterday from the cricketing fraternity and demands for the guilty to be "put behind bars".